What is flexi-access drawdown (FAD)?

 Once you take an income payment from your flexi-access drawdown pot, the amount you can contribute each year to your SIPP (and any other money purchase pensions) is restricted to £4,000 per annum.
 This is known as the money purchase annual allowance (MPAA).
 For more information see our pension contribution rules page.

 Mark has a SIPP valued at £100,000 which he has not used to provide him with any benefits.
-He has chosen to take his maximum tax free lump sum of £25,000, leaving him with £75,000 which he must use to provide himself with an income.
+He has chosen to take his maximum tax free lump sum of £25,000, leaving him with £75,000 which he can use to provide himself with an income.